Gapoly/DockerTagWatcher/README.md

 ```
 ## 📑 4.
 The configuration

-For this script to work, you'll need to modify 2 files :
+For this script to work, you'll need to modify these 2 files :

-- SMTP.py
+- `SMTP.py`
-- docker_list.py
+- `docker_list.py`